XXX Corps (United Kingdom): Ardennes

 During the Battle of the Bulge, units of XXX Corps moved to secure the bridges over the Meuse.
 On 27 December the Corps pushed the 2nd Panzer Division out of Celles.
 On 31 December they captured Rochefort at the western end of the salient.

 The Rhineland Campaign

 XXX Corps was involved in the fighting that preceded Operation Plunder the Rhine crossings.
-Under command of the 1st Canadian Army and with additional divisions, it was responsible for the difficult advance through the Reichswald Forest that was the first phase of Operation Veritable in February 1945.
+Under command of the First Canadian Army and with additional divisions, it was responsible for the difficult advance through the Reichswald Forest that was the first phase of Operation Veritable in February 1945.
 The subsequent phases were renamed Operation Blockbuster.
-The terrain now allowed a two corps front, with XXX Corps taking the western side until meeting at Geldern with elements of the 9th US Army on 3 March.
+The terrain now allowed a two corps front, with XXX Corps taking the western side until meeting at Geldern with elements of the 9th US Army on 3 March. on 23rd March XXX Corps began Operation Turnscrew within the framework of Operation Plunder the Rhine Crossing at Rees.